Discovering...

 Apply SPF 50 sunscreen every 2 hours during outdoor activities.
 Carry water bottles for each family member.
 Avoid activities between noon and 4pm in summer.
 Wide-brimmed hats and light long sleeves are essential.

 Respect minimum age recommendations.
 A quad bike designed for a 16-year-old is dangerous for a 10-year-old.
-Ask operators to confirm age suitability and weight limits before booking and paying.
+Ask operators to confirm age suitability and weight limits before booking.

 Carry bottled water and snacks for every activity, even short ones.
 Children dehydrate faster than adults.
 Bring rehydration sachets for desert activities.
-A hungry, thirsty child ruins the activity for everyone.
+A hungry, thirsty child ruins the experience for everyone.

 Ensure your travel insurance covers adventure activities for children.
 Some policies exclude quad biking, horse riding, and water sports.
-Check the fine print and upgrade to an adventure sports policy if needed.
+Check the fine print and upgrade if needed.

 Never leave children unsupervised during activities, even with guides.
-In crowded spaces like Jemaa el-Fna, hold young children's hands at all times.
+In crowded spaces like Jemaa el-Fna, hold young children's hands constantly.
 Set meeting points and ensure older children have charged phones.

 Activity prices listed in this guide are starting rates and seasonal pricing can change.
 Peak season (December-January, Easter, and summer) sees higher prices and busier operators.
 Always confirm current prices when booking.
 Some seasonal activities like the Oasiria Water Park may only operate from May to October.
 Book popular activities in advance during peak periods.